ellaxu43/zillow_regression_project/readme.md

 # Project Goal
 Zillow has a model that is designed to predict the property tax assessed values ('taxvaluedollarcnt') of Single Family Properties that had a transaction during 2017.
 The goal of this project is to look for insights that can help possibly improve this model, and make recommendations on how to improve it.
+One step futher, the concept of  my model can be used in many other dataset to produce the great insight.

 ***

 # Project Description